-Making a selection was one of the hardest parts of going on a Saint Patrick’s tour of Ireland.
+Making a selection on which locations to visit on my Saint Patrick’s tour of Ireland was one of the hardest parts.
 There are literally hundreds of sites that claim to have some kind of connection with the saint!
 I decided to narrow it down to some of the key sites, all situated in Northern Ireland and all manageable in a daytrip!

 A 10 minutes drive from Downpatrick, I arrive at the tiny church of Saul, the place where Saint Patrick founded his very first church!
 Don’t expect any bells and whistles here, the whole site couldn’t be more simple!
 A curious craftsman, doing some restoration work inside, is my only companion.
 The interior is just as modest as the outside and the surrounding collection of cross-carved stones and Celtic graves look out peacefully over the hilly Northern Irish landscape.

-Looking at the horizon I can make out a big statue on the nearby hill: Slieve Patrick, the place where you can climb up to the tallest statue of Saint Patrick in the world!
+Looking at the horizon I can make out a big statue on the nearby hill: Slieve Patrick.
+At the top of the hill stands the tallest statue of Saint Patrick in the world!
 On the way up, bronze panels illustrate scenes from the life of Ireland’s patron saint.
 Near the top is a grotto and cavalry, but the summit is for Saint Patrick himself!
 And what a view he has!
-Strangford Lough and the Northern Irish countryside are spread out right in front of me!
+Strangford Lough and the Northern Irish countryside are spread out right in front!
 Absolutely beautiful!

 During the 6 years that Saint Patrick spent as a slave in Ireland, he was mainly trained to work as a shepherd.
-Slemish Mountain, in county Antrim, at a height of 1500 ft (457 metres) is the place where he tended sheep and swine on the mountain slopes.
+Slemish Mountain, in county Antrim, is the place where he tended sheep and swine on the mountain slopes, at a height of 1500 ft (457 metres).
 It was here that he regularly turned to prayer and had visions to plan his escape back to Britain.
 Every year on the 17th of March, large crowds hike up to the top of the mountain as a pilgrimage.
 I am here in January, when only a few walkers accompany me on the way up.
 It’s a hard enough climb and scramble, it’s steep and rocky, but the views at the top make it all worthwhile!
 If it weren’t for the howling wind, this place would make for an excellent meditation spot indeed!

 I return back to Downpatrick, where a last and final legacy awaits me.
 Next to the Down Cathedral, a massive granite stone, marked with the letters “Patrick”, is said to be the gravestone of Ireland’s patron saint.
 A modest, simple stone and a perfect illustration to the modest life Saint-Patrick had led…